kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 ## Install release binaries

-You can download compressed archive files with `chainweb-node` release binaries for Ubuntu Linux directly from the [Releases](https://github.com/kadena-io/chainweb-node/releases) pages in the [chainweb-node](https://github.com/kadena-io/chainweb-node/) repository.
+You can download compressed archive files with `chainweb-node` release binaries for Ubuntu Linux directly from the [Releases](https://github.com/kadena-io/chainweb-node/releases) page in the [chainweb-node](https://github.com/kadena-io/chainweb-node/) repository.
-If you have Ubuntu 20.0.4 or Ubuntu 22.04 on a physical or virtual machine, downloading the binary is the most straightforward installation path.
+If you have Ubuntu 20.04 or Ubuntu 22.04 on a physical or virtual machine, downloading the binary is the most straightforward installation path.

 To install from a release archive: